kirlf/CSP/FEC/README.md

 *Fig. 5.
 Code-Block Error Rate performance of the LTE Turbo codes.
 Source: ["Parallel Concatenated Convolutional Coding: Turbo Codes"(MathWorks)](https://www.mathworks.com/help/comm/examples/parallel-concatenated-convolutional-coding-turbo-codes.html)*

+Turbo codes can be compared with other powerful coding schemes, e.g. LDPC.
+In one hand, BER performance of Turbo codes is influenced by low codes limitations.[1, p.614] LDPC codes have no limitations of minimum distance,[1, p.653] that indirectly means that LDPC codes may be more efficient on relatively large code rates (e.g. 3/4, 5/6, 7/8) than Turbo codes.
+However, LDPC codes are not the complete replacement: Turbo codes are the best solution at the lower code rates (e.g. 1/6, 1/3, 1/2).[7]

-> Very interesting research can be found also in [\[7\]](https://publik.tuwien.ac.at/files/publik_262129.pdf) where capabilities of Turbo convolutional, LDPC and Polar codes are considered.
+> Very interesting research can be found also in [\[8\]](https://publik.tuwien.ac.at/files/publik_262129.pdf) where capabilities of Turbo convolutional, LDPC and Polar codes are considered.

 ### 5G: candidates